nkchenjx/postFRET/postFRET_V4/Readme.txt

 %---------
-Verson 4.0 update the WL1 scoring model to WL1 numalized to the total lifetime of a state.
+Verson 4.0 update the WL1 scoring model to WL1 numalized to the total rate of a state.
+The previous WL1 model is in panic mode for small changes over a small rate constant.
+The new model ease down and focus more on the big picture of the rate matrix.
+Future direction is to normalize the deviations of lifetime to the average lifetime of a state.

 ------------------------------------------------------------------------------------------
 Functions: